ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 - generation of the general graphs of cycleways and footways
 - generation of the subgraphs of cycleways and footways
 - connection of cycleways and footways layers between them
-- connection of cycleways and footways layers with the road network one
+- connection of cycleways and footways layers with the road network layer
-- perform multi-modal routing on th multi-layered graph based on travel time and path safety
+- perform multi-modal routing on the multi-layered graph based on travel time and path safety

 ## Requirements